oracle-livelabs/database/create-nosqltables-terraform/create-api-signing-keys/create-api-signing-keys.md

 ## Introduction

 This lab walks you through the steps to create a API signing key for an Oracle Cloud user account.
-Perform this lab if you want to use API Keys for authentication.

-*Note: You can skip this lab (and proceed to Lab 2) if you plan to use any other form of authentication like Instance Principal Authentication, Resource PrincipalAuthentication or Security Token Authentication.*
+Complete this lab if you want to use API Keys for authentication.
+You can skip this lab (and proceed to [Lab 2](?lab=create-singleton-tables)) if you plan to use any other form of authentication like Instance Principal Authentication, Resource Principal Authentication or Security Token Authentication.

 Estimated Lab Time: 10 minutes